cadencejames/ServiceDeskCallMetrics/README.md

   - `requests`: For implementing API calls to CUCM

 - **Input Files:**
-  - `CDR.csv`: Contains the entire log of calls made inside CUCM
+  - `cdr.csv`: Contains the entire log of calls made inside CUCM

 - **Output Files:**
   - `evening_calls.txt`: Stores the date and time of any calls made to the service desk in the evening